 Launched in March 2016, the NeuroQueer Books imprint focuses on queer issues, queering, sexuality, gender, or critical response to other aspects of identity (such as race, class, disability) as they interact with neurodivergence and psychological development.
 It is primarily literary and creative, publishing works in poetry, prose, drama, and graphic forms.
-The imprint also publishes creative/critical nonfiction scholarship, including academic/theoretical poetry, memoir that concentrates on identity, autoethnography, etc., that fits our focus on queer neurology, neurodivergence and queer issues, or anything else that broadly fits with “neuroqueer” and incorporates creative elements in its analysis and execution.
+The imprint also publishes creative/critical nonfiction scholarship, including academic/theoretical poetry, and memoir that concentrates on identity, autoethnography, etc., that fits our focus on queer neurology, neurodivergence and queer issues, or anything else that broadly fits with “neuroqueer” and incorporates creative elements in its analysis and execution.

 Below you will find a list of the titles published on the NeuroQueer Books imprint.